smartshark27/smartshark27.github.io/README.md

 1. Make changes from source branch.
 1. Manually check that changes worked and nothing is broken.
 1. Commit and push changes to source branch.
-1. Deploy to GitHub Pages. `npm run deploy`
+1. Deploy to GitHub Pages. `npm run deploy`.